A Guest Blog by Scott Behson

 Dads, do you relate?
 As we wait for politics and organizations to catch up with the needs of dads in the workplace, Scott Behson recommends taking matters into your own hands.

 Below is an excerpt from a blog post Scott wrote describing the steps you can take to help change our work cultures to recognize dads as actively involved parents.
-Or listen to our Thursdays with ThirdPath webinar by clicking the SoundCloud icon, and hear two dads talk about the changes they made – at work and home – to play a more prominent role in their children’s lives.
+Or watch our 12th Annual Father’s Day live podcast.
+You’ll hear three dads talk about the changes they made – at work and home – to play an active role in the everyday lives of their children.

 Be the Change You Wish to See